 We recommend organic vegan wines like the following:

 - Lunaria: This Italian winemaker produces strictly organic wines which are all sold in traditional, beautifully-designed bottles.

 - Lumos Wine Company: Although they’re a little more expensive, this Oregonian vineyard makes really great vegan, organic wines.

 This article was translated from German by Will Tayler.
-You can read the original here: Veganer Wein – was macht ihn aus?affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Veganer Wein – was macht ihn aus?underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.